Introduction: Painting and Decorating

 Use different brushes to create finer details.

 Well, that's it for this installment of paper mache techniques.
 We've covered quite a bit in this class, but there is so much more to learn and explore.
-In the next lesson we'll talk about what we've learned and what kind of projects to tackle now to take your skills to the next level.

 Share a photo of your finished project with the class!